 HealthPathways Melbourne is a clinical management and referral resource designed for use during consultations.
 It gives clinicians a single website to access clinical referral pathways and resources.

 View progress dashboards

-- Reduce the number of patients referred to specialist care who could be managed in a primary/community care setting
+- reduce the number of patients referred to specialist care who could be managed in a primary and/or community care setting

-- Improve health outcomes by enabling consumers access to the right care, in the right place, at the right time.
+- improve health outcomes by enabling consumers to access to the right care, in the right place, at the right time.

 Who should use HealthPathways?

 Health professionals who:

 - seek up-to-date, evidence-based information about the assessment and management of a range of health-related conditions

 - seek information about how and when a patient should be referred to hospital, community health and other services, to ensure appropriate and timely care